 In the U.S., the security and trustworthiness of dual-use LLMs are governed by guidelines consistent with the National AI Initiative Act and Executive Order 14110 (Wörsdörfer, 2024b, 2024c).
-These guidelines, currently being developed by the U.S. AI Safety Institute, focus on managing the risk of deliberate misuse of AI models to cause harm (Nist, 2024).
+These guidelines, currently being developed by the U.S. AI Safety Institute, focus on managing the risk of deliberate misuse of AI models to cause harm (NIST, 2024).
 Potential misuse risks include developing chemical, biological, radiological, or nuclear weapons, enabling offensive cyberattacks, aiding deception and obfuscation, and generating child sexual abuse material and other non-consensual intimate images.
 The guidelines provide a basis for identifying risks across the LLM lifecycle, recognizing that misuse risks arise from the model itself, the motivations, resources, and constraints of malicious actors, and society’s defenses.
 The safeguards proposed in Appendix B of these guidelines include improving model training, detecting misuse, restricting access, and, if necessary, stopping development to prevent misuse.
 However, as the draft document notes, methods for evaluating these defenses are still evolving, and current techniques for assessing their adequacy in real-world conditions are limited.

 Similarly, the E.U.
 AI Act’s compliance architecture relies primarily on high-risk AI providers, such as developers of LLMs, to self-assess their compliance with its requirements, which include determining “acceptable” residual risks (Smuha & Yeung, 2024).
 This self-regulatory approach, unlike the strict oversight of, e.g., pharmaceuticals, allows providers to declare their systems compliant without routine regulatory inspections.
 However, ex-post monitoring is required to address evolving risks.
 Suppliers can choose from three compliance pathways: self-assessment, commissioning a conformity assessment from a notified body (currently only required for biometric systems), or compliance with voluntary harmonized standards from bodies such as CEN or CENELEC.
 Although formally voluntary, these standards will likely become de facto mandatory due to strong compliance incentives and offer a presumption of conformity once cited by the European Commission.
-However, as pointed out by Smuha and Yeung, this system raises concerns about democratic legitimacy and accountability, as technical standardization sometimes fails in ensuring safety, is often dominated by private sector actors with significant influence, and leads to standards that are not publicly available without payment (Smuha & Yeung, 2024, pp. 21–32; Wörsdörfer, 2023, 2024d).
+However, as pointed out by Smuha and Yeung, this system raises concerns about democratic legitimacy and accountability, as technical standardization sometimes fails in ensuring safety, is often dominated by private sector actors with significant influence and leads to standards that are not publicly available without payment (Smuha & Yeung, 2024, pp. 21–32; Wörsdörfer, 2023, 2024d).
 Efforts to involve civil society in standard-setting face challenges due to technical complexity and resource constraints, potentially skewing the process in favor of the interests of large corporations over the broader public good.